andresgbecerra/co-induction-anguar/Interview/JavaScript.md

 # Engine

 - **Just in Time - JIT**
-  - the compilation is done during execution.
+  - The compilation is done during execution.
   - An Interpreter is a program, which executes the program instructions without requiring them to be precompiled into a machine-readable format.
   - Compilation is a process of converting the program source code into machine-readable binary code, before the execution.
   > JavaScript is an interpreted, JIT(Just In Time)